Concord University (CU) Financial Aid Satisfactory Academic Progress Policy (SAP)

 Students receiving federal student aid may repeat a course, as allowed under CU academic policy.
 Repeated courses will be included in the credit hour completion ratio calculation (in attempted hours) and the 150% maximum time frame requirements for SAP.
 The last grade received is used in calculating GPA.

 Students receiving federal student aid may receive incomplete grades, as allowed under CU academic policy.
 Incomplete grades will be included in the credit hour completion ratio calculation (in attempted hours) and the 150% maximum time frame requirements for SAP.
 Zero quality points will be assigned, as stated in the academic catalog, for financial aid SAP determination until an earned grade is posted.
-If the student has an incomplete grade and is not meeting SAP, he/she may request another SAP review after posting of the earned grade.

 Students receiving federal student aid may withdraw from a course, as allowed under CU academic policy.
 Courses from which a student has withdrawn will be included in the credit hour completion ratio calculation (in attempted hours) and the 150% maximum time frame requirements for SAP.